dasec/ForTrace/docs/source/architecture/framework_architecture.rst

     Framework client-server architecture.

-fortrace uses a common client-host architecture.
+ForTrace uses a common client-host architecture.
 The host side's **Framework Master** is used to manage and run the virtual machines representing the guest side.
 The guest side is completely automated from startup to shutdown and is run by the **Interaction Manager**, a component that simulates all inputs and keystrokes.

 The figure above shows how these two components interact.
 The host side runs a specific scenario, which will, as a first step, create the needed guest instances by creating clones of the appropriate virtual machine templates.
 Each simulated user is represented by an isolated virtual machine instance.
-The framework master will then transmit the needed commands to the interaction manager of each guest, which in turn will execute these commands to generate the traffic using the application specified in the host side scenario.
-As every guest is isolated, every instance can generate a separate set of traffic data.
+The framework master will then transmit the needed commands to the interaction manager of each guest, which in turn will execute these commands to generate the artifacts using the application specified in the host side scenario.
+As every guest is isolated, every instance can generate a separate set of artifacts.

 As can be seen in the graphic, the connection between the host and client is separated from the client's internet connection.
-This is done to minimize the simulation's footprint on the generated data.
+This is done to minimize the simulation's footprint on the generated network data.
 The IP addresses and other related information can be adjusted in the **constants.py** file.

-Additionally, the host side is used to evaluate the created traffic using the reporting function (see :ref:`architecture_index`) and the *.pcap* file created by the automated use of **tcpdump**.
+Additionally, the host side is used to evaluate the created data using the reporting function (see :ref:`architecture_index`) and the *.pcap* file created by the automated use of **tcpdump**.
+Additionally, it is possible to extract a memory dump using the **guest_dump** function at any time during a scenario.

 .. figure:: ../../figures/fortrace_simulation_procedure_2.png
-        :alt: In-depth graphic of fortrace's data synthesis procedure.
+        :alt: In-depth graphic of ForTrace's data synthesis procedure.

-        In-depth graphic of fortrace's data synthesis procedure.
+        In-depth graphic of ForTrace's data synthesis procedure.

-The figure above gives a detailed step-by-step overview of the data synthesis procedure in fortrace.
+The figure above gives a detailed step-by-step overview of the data synthesis procedure in ForTrace.

 1. The **vmm** class assists in setting up all needed guest environments, ensuring all functions and values are in order and creating a *listen* socket for all interfaces for the agent on all guests.